ceramicnetwork/.github/OVERVIEW.md

 - [Interoperable user and application data](#interoperable-data-ecosystems)
 - [Open web services](#open-web-services)

+> For more information, jump directly to [use cases](#use-cases) or view [examples](#examples).

 Ceramic's global ecosystem of interoperable identities, data, and services allows developers to build more modular applications.
 As a result, Ceramic is the trusted foundation for a more connected internet that is transparent, composable, and collaborative.

-> For more information, jump to the [Use Cases](#use-cases) section below.

 ### Background